-DAVID FRIED selected recent works COLOR PHOTOGRAMS: In bed with lucy and dolly photograms 1 photograms 2 Rainscapes photography 1 photography 2 Vesicles of endevour photograms 3 SCULPTURES: Self organizing still life movies of interactive sculptures sculptures 1 sculptures 2 Stemmers sculptures 3 sculptures 4 EXHIBITIONS: exhibition views curriculum vitae TEXTS: english - deutsch photograms interactive sculptures interview contacts Resolution: 1400 x 1050 © david fried 2009
+DAVID FRIED selected recent works COLOR PHOTOGRAMS: In bed with lucy and dolly photograms 1 photograms 2 Rainscapes photography 1 photography 2 Vesicles of endevour photograms 3 SCULPTURES: Self organizing still life movies of interactive sculptures sculptures 1 sculptures 2 Stemmers sculptures 3 sculptures 4 EXHIBITIONS: exhibition views curriculum vitae TEXTS: english - deutsch photograms interactive sculptures interview contacts on site Resolution: 1400 x 1050 © david fried 2017

 http://www.zpk.org/ww/en/pub/web_root/pro/wechselausstellungen/genesis_theartofcreation.cfm